 Locate the two small black Caps.
 They are marked with an ‘L’ and ‘R’ for the left and right sides.

 Take note of the notches cut into each cap:

 Fit the right Cap into the matching socket on the right ball joint housing.
 Ensure the notch fits over the raised section inside the socket.

 The right ball joint housing is also marked with an ‘R’ – circled in red below.
 The notch in the Cap should match the recess (arrow):

 When this Cap is fitted, it should sit flush with the socket:

 Repeat the previous step with the left Cap on the other side:

 Work continues on building up the chest section of our T-800.
 I am really curious how his chest section will look with the final cover plates on it.
-The Caps in this issue are hard rubber, but the rest of the parts are metal.
 The Thoracic Vertebra Frame supplied in this issue was not used, but is needed in the next one.